universidade lusófona

 For sustainable and resilient buildings and infrastructure

-The Civil Research Group has been focused on five research topics: Structural Health Monitoring, Hygrothermal Behaviour of Buildings, Sustainable Building Materials, Green Road Infrastructure Materials and Design, and Nature-based Solutions.
+The Civil Research Group has been focused on three research topics: Structural Health Monitoring, Circular Materials, and Resilience and Sustainability in Built and Natural Environments.

 Climate Action for Buildings and Infrastructure